 Kerryl's A113 kookaburra vase may be be a slip-cast replica of the souvenir ware of unknown origin, above right - or vice-versa.

 The ultimate original for both, however, was clearly the hand-modelled piece pictured left.
-It is attributed to John Castle-Harris, and is signed Remued indicating it was made at Premier Pottery not Kerryl Pottery and probably pre-dates Kerryl by 25 years or so.
-It is a jug - ie it has a handle - but otherwise is essentially identical.
+Its origin is uncertain although it has been attributed to John Castle-Harris, and is signed Remued so it was made at Premier Pottery not Kerryl and probably pre-dates Kerryl by 25 years or so.
+It is a jug - ie it has a handle - but otherwise is essentially identical to those above.
 How it came to be used as the basis for these souvenir pieces is a mystery.
 Perhaps the original remained always in the possession of Allan James and was used by him years later to make the Kerryl version.